coraliegrobel/ada-2021-project-sv4ever/README.md

 #### Milestone 3

-In this last part of the project, the main change was to perform the analysis (4.) on the entire dataset (2015 to 2020).
+In this last part of the project, the main change was to perform the analysis (4. #### Results) on the entire dataset (2015 to 2020).
 The analysis of the differences in communicative acts in relation to gender within and between professional areas is now performed using a much greater dataset.
 The analysis of the speakers' environments' influence is also performed on this greater dataset.
 To finish, the possible change over time is analysed using the 6 yearly datasets (from 2015 to 2020).

 Statistical analysis is performed using Ordinary Least Squares to evaluate the reliability of our findings.